Glass jar of Epsom salt crystals with a wooden scoop and rolled towel beside a warm bath

 Epsom salt (magnesium sulphate) baths are a low-risk complementary treatment for muscle pain, joint stiffness, and post-exercise recovery.
 A University of Birmingham study found that bathing in Epsom salt for 12 minutes daily raised blood magnesium levels — and with virtually no side effects, physiotherapists commonly recommend 2–3 baths per week alongside professional treatment.

-Magnesium is involved in over 300 enzymatic reactions in the body.
-It supports healthy muscle and nerve function, energy production, bone density, and heart rhythm.
-Magnesium also helps regulate the stress hormone cortisol and promotes better sleep quality — both critical for recovery from injury or exercise.
+Magnesium is involved in over 300 enzymatic reactions in the body, supporting muscle and nerve function, energy production, bone density, and heart rhythm.
+It also helps regulate cortisol and promotes better sleep quality — both critical for recovery from injury or exercise.
+Research published in Nutrients (2017) estimates that up to 60% of UK adults don't meet the recommended daily intake of magnesium.

 Sulphate supports the synthesis of proteins and amino acids, the production of collagen and keratin (important for healthy joints, skin, and connective tissue), and the body's natural detoxification processes.
 It also plays a role in the formation of joint proteins essential for maintaining cartilage structure.